2637309949/gmt/README.md

   gmt [command]

 Available Commands:
-  add         add handler
+  add         Add handler
-  help        Help about any command init        init a micro collection new         new service
+  help        Help about any command init        Init a micro collection new         New service

 Flags:
   -h, --help   help for gmt